fbpx

 The most essential utensil for tea is the brewing vessel, the kyusu teapot.
 A kyusu teapot is an indispensable tool for drinking freshly brewed tea.
 From the basic selection of the teapot in terms of capacity and the materials to the shape and type of tea strainer, here are a few modern designs of kyusu that will elevate any tea lover’s tea time experience.

 The shades of blue especially glimmer on the glossy and smooth glass-like finish on this ceramic teapot.
-This teapot is a piece of traditional minoware pottery, which has been produced in Japan for over 1,300 years.
+For over 1,300 years, Japanese artisance have been producing this teapot, a piece of traditional minoware pottery.
 A kyusu teapot is especially essential for tea lovers who enjoy Sencha and Gyokuro green tea.

 Express your appreciation for the special tea lover in your life with this tetsubin cast iron kettle.
 This Tetsubin kettle is a long-established creation of Nambu ironware.
 Known for durability, these cast iron teapots are rust-resistant, and the more they are used, the more their texture develops, so with proper care, they can be passed down to the next generation.